aminojaku/github-final-project/CONTRIBUTING.md

 2. Do all changes in your forked copy.
 3. If a bug fix or new feature then ensure that your thoroughly test your changes before commiting.
 4. If testing is performed fully document your testing.
 Include testing details and reults in a test folder named *(your name)_(change name)*
+5. Ensure you added your name to the authors list in any file you changed or created
-5. Commit your changes to your fork.
+6. Commit your changes to your fork.
-6. Submit a pull request.
+7. Submit a pull request.
-7. Handle any feedback before the request is merged.
+8. Handle any feedback before the request is merged.